 What is the age rating for Character AI?

-Character AI’s ToS states that users must be at least 13 years old (16 in the EU) to register and be active on the platform.
-However, it’s important to keep in mind that the age rating of 13 is due to data privacy regulations and doesn’t reflect the platform’s safety risks to young users.
+Character AI have changed their position on under-18s using their services several times.
+Despite announcing in October 2025 that under-18s would no longer be able to engage in open-ended chats, Character AI’s ToS still state at time of writing that users must be at least 13 years old (16 in the EU) to register and be active on the platform.
+It’s important to keep in mind that these age ratings are due to data privacy regulations and don’t reflect the platform’s safety risks to young users.

 Is Character AI safe for kids?